demondegreen/100-days-of-code/r1-log.md

 will be 6 tomatoes after finishing a couple of other things.
 I went way over tomatoes yesterday but it wasn't related to coding, so... not included.

+also did the first 5 lessons of the zombie solidity tutorial for side kicks. cryptozombies.io